 3. Workplace stress – can be caused by a wide range of factors including job dissatisfaction, heavy workload, conflicts with bosses or colleagues, bullying, constant change, or threats to job security.

 4. Burnout – can be described as striving too hard in one area of life while neglecting everything else.
-‘Workaholics’, for example, put all their energies into their career, which puts their family life, social life and personal interests out of balance.
+‘Workaholics’, for example, put all their energies into their careers, which puts their family life, social life, and personal interests out of balance.

 Psychological Causes of Fatigue

-1. Depression – this illness is characterised by severe and prolonged feelings of sadness, dejection and hopelessness.
+1. Depression – this illness is characterized by severe and prolonged feelings of sadness, dejection, and hopelessness.
 People who are depressed commonly experience chronic fatigue.

 Medical Conditions that Causes Fatigue